spiritartworx/AI-Sucks-Binary-Wubs/README.md

 ## License

-This project is open-sourced under the MIT License.

----
+This project is vehemently open sourced using a GNU GENERAL PUBLIC LICENSE, and being done so out if spite and protest.

 ## Author